Resunate Is a Smart Automatic Resume Builder That Tailors Your Resume To the Job

 “Overall, this is about clearer navigation, bolder promotion of our best content, a commitment to real-time coverage, and prominent positions for our key channels further down the page,” explained Clifton in a blog post on Tuesday.
 “The navigation is much clearer and less cluttered on the new site, giving you a clear view of our priority areas of coverage.”
 Microsoft has kept the direct links to Hotmail and Messenger at the top of the page.
 The MSN UK homepage will also feature a news ticker, highlighting breaking news and items of importance.
 The page will also feature a real-time widget of news in the sidebar.

-“We have a busy couple of days getting the site ready to go live, and no doubt there will be a few heart-stopping moments in the meantime,”
+“We have a busy couple of days getting the site ready to go live, and no doubt there will be a few heart-stopping moments in the meantime,”said Clifton.

 Adobe Reportedly Will Announce The End Of Flash Player For Mobile Devices